 However you should think about WHY you want to redeem your Avios on Virgin Atlantic because there may be an alternative.

 Is it because you cannot find seat availability with Avios on British Airways?

 British Airways seat availability via Avios is not bad.
-BA GUARANTEES that, 355 days before departure, at midnight, it will make two Business and four Economy seats available for redemption.
+BA GUARANTEES that, 355 days before departure, at midnight, it will make four Business, two Premium Economy and eight Economy seats available for redemption.

 More seats are likely to be made available over future months as BA gets a better idea of how a flight is selling.
 Unless you are tied to very specific dates there is likely to be something coming up.

 You should also consider whether you are being flexible enough.
 Cannot find seats to Orlando?
 Have you looked at Miami or Tampa?
 You may need to change around your holiday a little but that is not always a bad thing and you may get to explore somewhere different.

 Are you unhappy with the British Airways seat or service?

 I don’t necessarily blame you.
 However, BA is a member of the oneworld alliance and you can redeem Avios on many other airlines apart from British Airways.

 You can’t book most of these via avios.com.
 You would need to use ‘Combine My Avios’ to move your Avios to British Airways Executive Club and search from there.